 Book 1 · All That Moves

 Arjun Das is a structural engineer with a government contract and a deadline.
-He is sent to Puri to assess post-storm damage to the outer walls of the Jagannath Temple.
+He is sent to Puri to assess damage to the outer walls of the Jagannath Temple.
 The job should take three days.
 It does not take three days.
 What begins as a structural survey becomes something older, something that has been waiting for this man, in this season.

 The Engineer